 What is the job growth for the field?

-The job growth for accounting managers is impressive.
-The Bureau of Labor and Statistics projects a 19 percent job growth for this career between now and 2026, which is significantly above the norm.
+The possibility of job growth for accounting managers is impressive.
+The Bureau of Labor and Statistics projects a 19% job growth for this career by 2026, which is significantly above the norm.
 Using this position as a springboard to even better paying positions is not uncommon.
 Some typical career advancement goals include: